dankenz/Error-analysis-for-a-heat-simulation/README.md

 For more information about the method see: 'Numerical recipes: the art of scientific computing' third edition from william H. Press, Saul A. Teukolsky, William T. Vetterling and Brian P. Flannery

+There are 2 separate files called "time used" and "Total error" that are the graphs obtained by the program The mathematica notebook file is the same as the pdf file in case you cant open it.